ArnauP/escape-room/README.md

 # Control Panel

 This piece of software aims to recreate a control panel from a fictional spacecraft.
-This takes part as a test on a Room Escape.
+It takes part in a room escape as the last test to pass.

 ## Usage
 The user is meant to get find out the password to login to the spacecraft Control Panel.
 And once inside, find the way to shut down the system.